MadhanMohanReddy2301/Gemini-RAG-Application/README.md

-# Chat PDF with Gemini 💁
+# Chat with PDF Using Gemini 💁

 This Streamlit application allows users to interact with PDF documents using conversational AI powered by Gemini and Google's generative AI.